arisdavid/k8s-project/README.md

 # Kubernetes Demo Project (Python Producer, Consumer and Kafka)

 ## Introduction
-This is mini-project demonstrating how to deploy and run a kafka server and python applications inside a Kubernetes cluster.
+Demo project demonstrating how to deploy a Kafka server, python producer and consumer apps inside a minkube cluster.
-Producer.py publishes a message into a kafka topic while consumer.py listens and prints these messages.

-Optional: for interacting with the cluster it would be handy to have k9s installed - https://github.com/derailed/k9s.
-It's an interactive UI tool for interacting with Kubernetes cluster.

 ## Local Development